atoponce/d-note/INSTALL.md

     from dnote import dnote as application

 Now configure Apache to server the application.
 Create `/etc/apache2/site-available/` with the following contents.
-It's important that you serve the application over SSL.
+It&#39;s important that you serve the application over SSL.
 See additional Apache documentation as necessary.

     <Virtualhost *:443>